vygr/ChrysaLisp/STATUS.md

 Can now launch Emulated vp64 CPU node networks with `-e` launch script option.
 Enjoy.

+Total rewrite of the boot system and the way it organizes mmap regions.

+MacOS M1 silicon version now running TUI (GUI needs SDL crew update for M1...) and is showing the fastest benchmark times of any current platform.
+Under 0.2 second full build time on the MacBook Air !

 ------

 New `lib/clenv/clenv.inc` library for accessing `.hostenv` variable assignments.